urbaman/HomeLab/Kubernetes/Authentik/readme.md

 ## Helm deploy

-In the authentik-values.yaml file, set the secret-key value, metrics and servicemonitor to true, servicemonitor labels to release: kube-prometheus-stack, geoip.enabled to true, fill the maxmind apikey values, and the email specifics for the notifications, and/or whatever you need
+In the authentik-values.yaml file, set the secret-key value, metrics and servicemonitor to true, servicemonitor labels to release: kube-prometheus-stack, geoip.enabled to true, fill the maxmind apikey values, and the email specifics for the notifications, and/or whatever you need.
+Also set the global env variable `AUTHENTIK_REDIS__DB` to the dedicated redis db (eg `"15"`).

 ```bash
 helm repo add authentik https://charts.goauthentik.io